KelvinC181/Pokedeckz-re/README.md

   <p style="margin-bottom: 20px;"></p>

+### Manual Testing
+- The project has been testing by trying all the features:
+  - Create new deck
+  - Edit existing deck
+  - View existing decks
+  - Removed deck
+  - Login/logout

 ### Unfixed Bugs
 - When passing through the JS hint validator, it mentions that functions declared within loops referencing an outer scoped variable may lead to confusing semantics for the function:
     - for (let cardImg of cardImgs) {